connexcs/docs/docs/getting-started.md

   - [Ingress Routing](#ingress-routing)
   - [Deploying Servers](#deploying-servers)

-# Introduction
+# Getting Started

 The initial setup in ConnexCS will configure a single carrier, a single customer and a single rate card.

+!!! note "Whats my servers IP Address?"
+    IP addresses are deployed *after* you have completed the getting started steps.

+!!! note "Need Help?"
+    If you need help we offer free 1:1 training, you can book this at the following link: https://connexcs.youcanbook.me/

 ## Prerequisites

-This guide assumes:

   * You have a modern web browser such as Google Chrome, Firefox, Safari, or their equivalent.
   * You have a basic understanding of Telecoms--customers, providers, and rates.
   * You have created an account with ConnexCS.com.

 ## Verifying Personal Details
 Before you configure you account, you need to verify your email and mobile number.
 You can do this in the **Personal Profile** pane.
 The Personal Profile pane is found by clicking the notification icon at the top left of the screen.